Truth: Nobody Can Handle the ADHD Hurricanes in Your Head Alone

 My wife Margaret is my shelter in the storm of my ADHD brain.
 She helps me figure out the tornadoes and hurricanes that pass through.

 After so many years of being so wrong for so long about so many things, adults with ADHD don’t trust anything their brains say.
 This is true if you are undiagnosed and desperate, hunting for a handhold through flying shards of forgotten ideas, names, dates, and blown opportunities.
-And it’s still true if you’ve been diagnosed for decades, work with your therapist, take meds, meditate, and whether you consider your ADHD a gift, a tool, or a curse.
+And it’s still true if you’ve been diagnosed for decades, work with your therapist, take meds, meditate, and whether you consider your attention deficit disorder (ADHD or ADD) a gift, a tool, or a curse.

 You have a hurricane brain.
 You have to learn to stay in the calm eye of the storm, and concentrate to avoid the winds of confusion that surround you, always ready to pull you in and blank out the present, and relive past failures.
 Then someone asks you something, and you realize that even if you stay stone still, dead center, you can’t trust your answer, because you’ve been so focused on not getting sucked in, you haven’t heard much besides the roar in your head.
 You get better with the balance as time goes on, and you get by, even do well.
 But the hurricane never goes away.
 And dealing with it over the long term can wear an adult with ADHD down.
 Then again, I’m probably completely wrong about this.
 Fifty-fifty chance, really.
 Like the flip of a coin.